 It’s fairly common for older homes to have less-than-perfect sections of the exterior or interior paint.
 Luckily, this is not a difficult or expensive repair.
 If the defective section of paint is not too big, a paint contractor can often scrape, prime, and re-paint the area fairly quickly and cheaply.

-However, there’s a chance that the surface itself is deteriorated.
-In this case the siding or interior wallboard will need to be replaced, along with the paint.
+However, there’s a chance that the surface itself has deteriorated.
+In this case, the siding or interior wallboard will need to be replaced, along with the paint.
 This could get more expensive.

 If the home structure is located within 220 yards on either side of the pipeline (the pipeline itself, not the easement), a letter will need to be written by the pipeline company stating that the pipeline is compliant with certain codes.